Spring Boot includes the Spring Boot Actuator. This section answers questions that often arise from its use.

-In a standalone application the Actuator HTTP port defaults to the same as the main HTTP
+In a standalone application, the Actuator HTTP port defaults to the same as the main HTTP

 port.
-To make the application listen on a different port set the external property
+To make the application listen on a different port, set the external property:

-management.address to a valid IP address that the server is able to bind to.
+management.server.address to a valid IP address to which

-For more detail look at the
+For more detail, see the

 source code and

-in the ‘Production-ready features’ section.
+in the “Production-ready features” section.

-Spring Boot installs a ‘whitelabel’ error page that you will see in browser client if you encounter a server error (machine clients consuming JSON and other media types should see a sensible response with the right error code).
+Spring Boot installs a ‘whitelabel’ error page that you see in a browser client if you encounter a server error (machine clients consuming JSON and other media types should see a sensible response with the right error code).

-Overriding the error page with your own depends on the templating technology that you are
+Overriding the error page with your own depends on the templating technology that you

 error.ftl template.
-In general what you
+In general, you